codes-org/codes/doc/dev/yaml-config.md

 existing generator scripts.
 Add a `connections` block naming the `intra`/`inter` files by path; the model reads them unchanged.
 For a file-enumerated fabric the `shape` counts are **inputs that must stay consistent with the connection files** — they are not free to choose independently of the wiring.
+Every shape key listed below is required unless marked optional — including `num_global_channels`, which plays no part in the LP counts but must match the
+wiring: left out, the model would fall back to a default (10) with only a warning, so the compiler demands it up front instead.

 ```yaml
     connections: